 This course is a survey of the theories and research in the field of cognitive psychology, including information-processing theory, attention and memory theories, semantic organization and categorization, language, problem-solving, and creativity.
-Credits: 3 Prerequisites: PS 101 with a grade of "C" or higher.

 PS314 - Biopsychology

 The biological processes underlying behavior of organisms.
 The course will examine the nervous system at the level of the neuron and synapse, subsystems within the brain, and the brain itself.
 An attempt will be made to relate these levels and systems to behavior (as far as is currently known).
 Since this is a relatively new science, many current issues will be discussed as they arise.